 This project will provide flood protection for thousands of homes and businesses in Mountain View and Los Altos, create recreational opportunities and enhance the environment.
 The project spans 10.6 miles of Permanente Creek, from San Francisco Bay’s southwest shoreline through Mountain View to Foothill Expressway in Los Altos.
 The project uses a natural flood protection approach to prevent potential flooding damages in excess of $48 million (1999 value).
 The project includes multiple elements: channel improvements; flood detention area and recreational improvements at City of Mountain View’s McKelvey Park; and flood detention areas, recreational improvements and enhanced habitat at County of Santa Clara’s Rancho San Antonio Park.

-In January 2017, the Santa Clara Valley Water District celebrated the Permanente Creek Flood Protection Project coming to fruition with a ceremonial groundbreaking event.
+In January 2017, Valley Water hosted a ceremonial groundbreaking event for the Permanente Creek Flood Protection Project.
 Project leaders and partners from the cities of Mountain View, Los Altos and Cupertino, the County of Santa Clara and Midpeninsula Regional Open Space District commended the multi-agency collaboration and emphasized the importance of essential flood protection improvements to protect the community.
 View a video from the groundbreaking event.

 The project includes four flood protection elements at different parts of Permanente Creek.
 See below for specific information about the flood detention basins at the county's Rancho San Antonio Park and Mountain View's McKelvey Park and the channel improvements elements.